Princess047/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -script 6 is printing the command for displaying the third line of the file iacta.
 -script 7 is printing the solution to task 7
 -script 8 is printing the solution to task 8
+-script 9 is duplicating the last line of the file iacta for task 9